GoogleCloudPlatform/cloud-opensource-java/docs/README.md

 Java libraries with fewer dependency conflicts and other kinds of problems.
 The list is open-ended, so new ones may be added from time to time.

-*Note* This list is currently in "Alpha," which means we are still figuring out the complete set of best practices to use.
-Best practices here could be removed or significantly changed before the set is classified as Beta.

 - [Glossary](glossary.md): Terms used in the best practices and other places in cloud-opensource-java.